korandoru/hawkeye/README.md

 ## Acknowledgment

-This software is strongly inspired by [license-maven-plugin](https://github.com/mathieucarbou/license-maven-plugin), with an initial motivation to bring it beyond a Maven plugin.
-The core abstractions like `Document` `Header` and `HeaderResource` are originally copied from the license-maven-plugin sources under the terms of Apache License 2.0.
+This software is derived from [license-maven-plugin](https://github.com/mathieucarbou/license-maven-plugin), with an initial motivation to bring it beyond a Maven plugin.
+The core abstractions like `Document`, `Header`, and `HeaderResource` are originally copied from the license-maven-plugin sources under the terms of Apache License 2.0.